dfst/deepforge/docs/walkthrough/redshift-estimator.rst

 The first custom operation will create and train the neural network classifier.

 Two attributes should be added: *batch_size* and *epochs*.
 Batch size is the number of training samples that the model will be trained on at a time and epochs is the number of times that each training sample will be given to the model.
-Both are important hyperparameters for a neural network.
+Both are important hyperparameters for training a neural network.
 For this guide, the attributes are defined as shown below, but the exact number used for default values can be changed as desired by the reader.

 This operation will require two inputs (images and labels) and a neural network architecture.
 Finally, the operation produces one output, which is the trained classifier model.
 After all inputs, outputs, and attributes have been added, the structure of the operation should appear similar to the following: